 Businesses have access to multi-redundant gigabit ethernet boasting the ability to deliver fiber directly into their buildings.

-All City buildings are interconnnected via the fiber optic network saving hundreds of thousands of dollars for local citizens.
+All City buildings are interconnected via the fiber optic network saving hundreds of thousands of dollars for local citizens.

 Another agency serving the educational needs of the community is the Mississippi Bend Area Education Agency.
 The agency, which is located in Bettendorf, provides special and general education services to local school districts and approved non-public schools in Cedar, Clinton, Jackson, Louisa, Muscatine, and Scott counties.
 Administrative services include assistance with the strategic planning process, administrator searches, personnel and business matters as well as communication workshops.

-Parks and Recreation: Leisure services and facilities for all age groups include: Palmer Hills Golf Course, an 18-hole golf course; a full service restaurant located at the golf course; Splash Landing, an outdoor heated family aquatics center; Frozen Landing, a seasonal outdoor ice-skating rink; Life Fitness Center; the Veterans' Memorial Park Band shell; over 700 acres of park land throughout 24 different park sites; two boat launches and docks (Leach Park and Eagles Landing); 7.8 miles of fitness and recreation trails; and 7.3 miles of separated trails.
-A complete listing of parks, programs, and facilities is available on-line or by calling 563-344-4113.
+Parks and Recreation: Leisure services and facilities for all age groups include: Palmer Hills Golf Course, an 18-hole golf course; Palmer Grill, a full-service restaurant located at the golf course; the Veterans Memorial Park Band Shell; more than 700 acres of park land throughout 24 different park sites; two boat launches and docks (Leach Park and Eagles Landing); 7.8 miles of fitness and recreation trails; and 7.3 miles of separated trails.
+Work is also underway on The Landing: A Community Aquatic Facility and Ice Rink!
+A complete listing of parks, programs, and facilities is available online here or by calling (563) 344-4113.